Ilunga

-Ilunga is a relatively common personal name in the Democratic Republic of the Congo.
+Ilunga is a personal name in the Democratic Republic of the Congo.

-The name ILUNGA derives from the verb "kulunga", which means to unite, unify, gather or put together.
-ILUNGA is the name that the BALUBA give to those they consider to be unifying or bringing people together.
-"Kulunga" opposes the verb "kusansanya", which means to separate or to divide.

 In June 2004, "ilunga" was reported as being a Bantu word meaning "a person who is ready to forgive any abuse for the first time, to tolerate it a second time, but never a third time", and – in the opinion of 1,000 linguists surveyed on the subject – the world's most difficult word to translate.

 Ilunga as a family name

 Ilunga is a family name placed before the given name.
 There are many famous African and African-descended people named Ilunga.
 For example: